 If you don’t have a thermometer, I recommend this one

 This is important for achieving deliciously crispy potatoes and a nicely browned bird.
 If you use a roasting pan with sides that are too high your bird will be steamed on the sides and only browned on the top.
 On the other hand if you use a pan with too shallow sides you might spill juices and fat all over the oven (and nobody wants to clean the oven during Thanksgiving).

 Before you begin with this recipe the goal is to have your chicken brined overnight, and drying uncovered in the fridge for the entire day.

 How To Make A Roast Chicken Dinner - With Mushroom Gravy

 - roasting pan or casserole

-- 5 whole medium sized russet potatoes
+- 5 whole medium sized russet potatoes washed and peeled

 - 1 bunch thyme